tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Cross-Platform_Mobile_Development_In_Titanium/Internationalization.md

 ### Steps

-1. Create a new Titanium Mobile project named "Language Test" with an app ID of your choice.
+1. Create a new Titanium SDK project named "Language Test" with an app ID of your choice.

 2. Using your computer's file management tools, create an `i18n` directory at the `/app` directory of your project.
 In that directory, create two directories: `en` and `es`.